HL7/cds-hooks/input/pagecontent/index.md

 #### Feedback on System Actions

-*STU Note: The feedback mechanism supports providing CDS Services feedback about what was done with the suggestions the service has provided.
+The feedback mechanism supports providing CDS Services feedback about what was done with the suggestions the service has provided.
 Since system actions are part of those suggestions, it is reasonable for CDS Services to want feedback on whether system actions were applied by the client.
 However, this would require at least the introduction of a unique identifier for system actions, as well as a new feedback mechanism to support communicating what was done with each system action.
 We seek feedback on prioritization of this use case.*
+{:.stu-note}

 ### Security and Safety